San José Province, Copey District

 Good People - Good Water - Good Fish

 My wife is the best!
-We had planned to Costa Rica in one month as we needed to getaway.
-As always, when we travel is see if there is trout in the country.
+We planned to go to Costa Rica in one month as we needed to get away.
+As always, when we travel, see if there is trout in the country.
 So I was surprised when I found trout in Costa Rica.
-There was not much information at the time, but enough to warrant a cloud forest trip visit if there was no trout.
+There was not much information on trout fishing, but enough to warrant a cloud forest trip visit if there was no trout.

 We had flight issues I won't get into.
-We landed in San Jose at midnight and had lost a car reservation.
-Somehow we found a car and drove three hours in pitch black, caffeine-free, and cloud forest conditions.
-By a miracle, we found our cabin on a dirt road.
+We landed in San Jose at midnight and lost a car reservation.
+Somehow, we found a car and drove in pitch-black, caffeine-free, cloud forest conditions for three hours.
+Then, by a miracle, we found our cabin on a dirt road.
 The sun rose, and we hiked down to the river!

 Trout ponds were lining the wild Rio Savegre River with colossal rainbows.
-We walked back to our cabin for breakfast before heading out with our fly gear.
+We returned to our cabin for breakfast before heading out with our fly gear.

 We cheated first by catching a trout in one of the ponds to get our confidence.
 Then we headed to the river before the afternoon thunderstorms.
-The river is a small stream with large boulders and waterfalls all the way up.
-It didn't take long to land a Tico Trout, a hybrid of Mexico and California Rainbow.
+The river is a small stream with large boulders and waterfalls up.
+It didn't take long to land a Tico Trout, a Mexico and California Rainbow hybrid.
 I think I used my standard caddis dry and green copper john nymph.
 I caught trout on both flies.

-The one nice thing about this valley is that every little cafe serves fresh trout, but differently.
+The nice thing about this valley is that every little cafe serves fresh trout differently.

 Costa Rica is Done!